OsmanBOsman/tartami/docs/system_philosophy.md

 - Bids are increment‑only
 - No self‑bidding
 - Only approved bidders may bid
-- Auction statuses flow forward only:
+- Statuses flow forward only:
   `draft → scheduled → live → ended → settled`
 - Ended auctions cannot reopen
 - Soft‑close extensions cannot be reversed
+- Auction cannot be edited once live

 ---